ohmp/james-project/src/adr/0020-cassandra-mailbox-object-consistency.md

 tables for the mailbox object.
 The task previously mentioned is subject to concurrency issues that might cancel legitimate concurrent user actions.

-Hence this task must be run offline.
+Hence this task must be run offline (meaning absence of user traffic via for exemple SMTP, IMAP or JMAP).
+This can be achieved via reconfiguration (disabling the given protocols and restarting James) or via firewall rules.

 In the future, we should revisit the mailbox object data-model and restructure it, to identify a source of truth to base the inconsistency fixing task on.
 Event sourcing is a good candidate for this.